openpodcast/pipelines/podigee/README.md

 # Podigee Data

-This uses our Podigee connector to fetch data for our podcasts from the Podigee API.
+This uses the Podigee connector to fetch data for podcasts from the Podigee API.

 The connector is available on [GitHub](https://github.com/openpodcast/podigee-connector).